wanderdust/notes-deep-learning/NN_BASICS.md

 ![Step function](./assets/step_function.png)

-This is very cool and it makes things a lot simpler... but wait, what if we wanted to predict something that had more than two results?
+This is very cool and it makes things a lot simpler... but wait, what if we wanted something more than a 1 or a 0?
+Something maybe with a range?

 For example what if we gave our model an image of an animal and we wanted to konw if it is a cat, a dog or a bunny?
 Lets walk through it.

 Imagine our model taking an input a few variables, size, cuteness, and furryness.
 And from these inputs it will make a prediction.
 For this example just imagine our output will be three different classes: cat, dog or bunny.
 Each class will give us a different number, telling us how likely it is that our prediction is a cat, dog or bunny.